agro23/GummiCompany/README.md

 ## Methodology and Comments

 I'm starting out with the travel blog website as my example template because it is constructed to be a blog.
 I will adapt Experiences into Blog entries, People as Users and places as Products.
 Once CRUD is up and running I will experiment with styles then move on to separating Admins from Users.
-Lastly I will implement tests as I learn them next week and the refactor the code and polish the UI as applicible.
+Lastly I will implement tests as I learn them next week and the refactor the code and polish the UI as applicable.

 ## Technologies Used